spitfire8790/learn2code/curriculum-app/public/curriculum/Phase-0-Absolute-Beginnings/README.md

 ---

 ### [Module 0.3: CSS Fundamentals](Module-0.3-CSS-Fundamentals.md)

 **Professional Styling and Responsive Design**

-Learn to create visually appealing, responsive property websites.
+Learn to create visually appealing, responsive websites.

 **What you'll learn:**

 - CSS syntax, selectors, and the box model
 - Typography and colour schemes for professional sites
 - Flexbox and CSS Grid for complex layouts